riehs/pitch-perfect/README.md

+# Pitch Perfect

-This project was created as part of Udacity.com's ios Developer Nanodegree program.
+This project was created by Daniel Riehs as part of Udacity.com's iOS Developer Nanodegree program.

+The app records audio and allows the user to play it back using a variety of filters.